Best StrawPoll Alternatives (2026)

 • Publisher engagement + monetization: Opinion Stage.

 • Content that maintains itself: LiquiChart.
-Polls, charts, claims, Living Content, and consensus verification working together so the data in your blog posts stays accurate without manual edits.
+Polls, charts, claims, and Living Content working together so the data in your blog posts stays accurate without manual edits.

 How Many Stale Claims Does Your Blog Already Have?

 The Content Health Scanner analyzes any URL.
-It extracts every statistical claim, scores each one for staleness risk, and checks it against the consensus network.
+It extracts every statistical claim and scores each one for staleness risk.
 The scan is free.

 The poll tool question is worth answering.
 The content accuracy question was worth answering before you embedded the first one.